1888 United States presidential election: Results

 14.18% of Harrison's votes came from the eleven states of the former Confederacy, with him taking 36.67% of the vote in that region.
+This was the only time Florida voted for a Democratic nominee who won the popular vote but lost the electoral vote.
+In 1876, 2000, and 2016, Florida voted for a Republican nominee who won the electoral vote but lost the popular vote.
+(Florida became a state in 1845, and thus did not vote in 1824.)

 Four states returned results where the winner won by less than 1 percent of the popular vote.
 Cleveland earned 24 of his electoral votes from states he won by less than one percent: Connecticut, Virginia, and West Virginia.
 Harrison earned fifteen of his electoral votes from a state he won by less than 1 percent: Indiana.
 Harrison won New York (36 electoral votes) by a margin of 1.09%.
 Despite the narrow margins in several states, only two states switched sides in comparison to Cleveland's first presidential election (New York and Indiana).

 Of the 2,450 counties/independent cities making returns, Cleveland led in 1,290 (52.65%) while Harrison led in 1,157 (47.22%).
 Two counties (0.08%) recorded a plurality for Union Labor candidate Alson Streeter, while one county (0.04%) in California split evenly between Cleveland and Harrison.

 Upon leaving the White House at the end of her husband's first term, First Lady Frances Cleveland is reported to have told the White House staff to take care of the building since the Clevelands would be returning in four years.
 She proved correct, becoming the first First Lady to preside at two nonconsecutive administrations.

 This was the last election in which the Republicans won Colorado and Nevada until 1904.
 It was also the last election until 1968 when bellwether Coös County, New Hampshire, did not support the winning candidate.
-This was the first time since 1800 that a candidate lost re-election after their party had served a single four-year term; this would not occur again until 1980, then once more in 2020.